List of Horn Book Magazine editors: Ruth Hill Viguers

 Ruth Hill Viguers was the editor from 1958 to 1967.
 She was known to write stories concerning social realism.

 Paul Heins

 Paul Heins served as editor from 1967 to 1974 and was also a noted book critic.
 Before his tenure as editor, Heins was a teacher at the Boston English High School.
 During his editorship, he created the controversial Eleanor Cameron vs. Roald Dahl segment.
 He was also the author of two books: one being a retelling of Snow White illustrated by Trina Schart Hyman and the other Crosscurrents of Criticism: Horn Book Essays, 1968-1977.

 Ethel Heins

 Ethel L. Heins served as editor from 1974 to 1985.
 She added the sections "A Second Look" and "Out of Print — But Look in Your Library".
-Ms. Heins also wrote the book The Cat and the Cook and Other Fables of Krylov.
+Heins also wrote the book The Cat and the Cook and Other Fables of Krylov.
 She became editor as of the Magazine's 50th Anniversary edition.